seancdavis/seancdavis-com/src/blog/posts/2020-07-17-introducing-component-adapters-into-gatsby.md

 ## The Fixtures

-The [fixtures](/wtf-is-a-fixture) file contains static (or _fixed_) data.
-It's often used for testing purposes (and should be here, too), but we're going to use it for working quickly in development.
+The [fixtures](/blog/wtf-is-a-fixture/) file contains static (or _fixed_) data.
+It's often used for testing purposes (and should be here, too/), but we're going to use it for working quickly in development.

 Before we know what the data source is and can work dynamically, we want to be able to build this component.
 So we use static data.